 Our students may benefit from specific behavioral interventions.
-The building principal/administrator, teacher and parent may develop a behavioral intervention plan with specific student requirements, teacher, staff and parent/guardian support to reduce or replace student behaviors.
-Student behavioral intervention plans are developed and reviewed on a frequent basis by the teacher, staff, building principal or administrator, and parent or guardian.
+The building Director of Meadowview Programs/administrator, teacher and parent may develop a behavioral intervention plan with specific student requirements, teacher, staff and parent/guardian support to reduce or replace student behaviors.
+Student behavioral intervention plans are developed and reviewed on a frequent basis by the teacher, staff, building Director of Meadowview Programs or administrator, and parent or guardian.
 Data collected regarding the effectiveness of a behavior intervention plan informs needed modifications to the plan on an ongoing basis.